 Sec.
 12-5.
-Summary removal of temporary uses/structures; remove orders for temporary uses/structures

-- a lien shall be placed upon the land or premises where the use or structure is located, and it shall be collected as unpaid taxes. - b) Pursuant to N.C.G.S.153A, any temporary uses or structures prohibited by this ordinance, or those for which no permit was obtained, are hereby declared to be a public health nuisance in that they are dangerous or prejudicial to the public health or safety and the Jackson County Planning Department shall have the authority to remove summarily the use or structure.
+Summary removal of temporary uses/structures; remove orders for temporary uses/structures b) Pursuant to N.C.G.S.153A, any temporary uses or structures prohibited by this ordinance, or those for which no permit was obtained, are hereby declared to be a public health nuisance in that they are dangerous or prejudicial to the public health or safety and the Jackson County Planning Department shall have the authority to remove summarily the use or structure.